ningweinw/iengage/project-files/case-study/Data and AI/AI Services for Retail Operations.md

 <p id="result3"></p>

 **Question 4:** Lakeshore Retail wants to analyze tweets about the company to identify key discussion topics.
-Which endpoint will you use for social media analysis?
+Which endpoint will you use for social media analysis? <br>
 <select id="q4" onchange="checkAnswer('q4', 'POST')" class="styled-dropdown">
     <option value="">Select an answer</option>
     <option value="GET">GET</option>